Participate in Envision Shakopee

-The City of Shakopee is updating its Comprehensive Plan to provide the city with a clear vision and blueprint for the next 20 years.
+The City of Shakopee is overhauling its comprehensive plan to provide the city with a clear vision and blueprint for the next 20 years in a process and plan to be known as Envision Shakopee.

-The 2040 plan will include a significant shift in process, tone and structure from the existing 2030 plan.
+The planning process behind Envision Shakopee includes significant community engagement to ensure the resulting plan represents the community's aspirations.
+The document itself will include a significant shift in tone, structure and visual appeal from the existing 2030 plan.
 The plan will be an inclusive, customer-oriented plan organized around a community-driven set of values and goals (the vision).
-Upon completion, it will guide future city decision making and initiatives through a set of action-oriented strategies, tactics and outcomes (the blueprint).
+Upon completion, it will guide future city decision-making and initiatives through a set of action-oriented strategies, tactics and outcomes (the blueprint).

 Your input is important.
 Let us know what you think!
 Fill out our 2040 Vision survey.